-MSc in Computing & Data Analytics
+MSc in Computing and Data Analytics (MSc CDA)

 - Software design, development, customization, and management